On testing for independence between generalized error models of several time series: Introduction

+In fact, if $G_{2t}$ is discontinuous at $x_2$, then \eqref{eq:cond_ind} implies that $P(X_{1t}\le x_1,X_{2t}=x_2|\cF_{t-1}) = G_{1t}(x_1)P(X_{2t}=x2)$, showing that \eqref{eq:cond_ind2} holds, and if the density of $G_{2t}$ is continuous and positive at $x_2$, then \eqref{eq:cond_ind} also implies that \eqref{eq:cond_ind2} holds true.
+One can even remove the continuity assumption by using properties of conditional expectations.
 According to \cite{Haugh:1976}, finding out if one time series can act or not as a leading indicator for the other is one of the main motivations for checking the independence between time series.
 It is also the first step in trying to model multivariate time series, since having independence between ``innovations'' of time series simplifies the underlying model.
 In addition, if the conditional distribution functions $G_{1t}$ and $G_{2t}$ are continuous, then \eqref{eq:cond_ind} is equivalent to having independence between the innovations $U_{1t}=G_{1t}(X_{1t})$ and $U_{2t}=G_{2t}(X_{2t})$.
 Note that these innovations are independent and uniformly distributed in $(0,1)$, as noted in \cite{Bai:2003}.
-The independence test between innovations can also serve as a diagnostic tool to discover if there is remaining dependence, and if so, add a covariate to reduce dependence, as exemplified in Section \ref{ssec:nasdaq}. }
+The independence test between innovations can serve as a diagnostic tool to discover if there is remaining dependence, and if so, add a covariate to reduce dependence, as exemplified in Section \ref{ssec:nasdaq}.

-\BB{Several tests of dependence between innovations have been proposed} in the literature that depend mainly on the properties of the data and the characteristics of the proposed models.
+Several tests of dependence between innovations have been proposed in the literature that depend mainly on the properties of the data and the characteristics of the proposed models.
 Basically, there are three methods for testing independence: using cross-correlations or other dependence measures, using empirical processes, and using tests on coefficients of multivariate models.

 For example, \cite{Haugh:1976} proposed a test that is based on cross-correlations at different lags between residuals of two ARMA time series models.
 A similar approach was later proposed by \cite{Hong:1996} using kernel methods to be able to consider all possible lags; see also \cite{Duchesne/Roy:2003} for a robust approach based on Hong's idea.
-However, it is known that cross-correlation-based methods can detect dependence for Gaussian models but they can fail to detect dependence for non-Gaussian models; see, e.g., the results for the so-called Tent Map in Table 1 of \cite{Duchesne/Ghoudi/Remillard:2012}. \\
+However, it is known that cross-correlation-based methods can detect dependence for Gaussian models but they can fail to detect dependence for non-Gaussian models; see, e.g., the results for the so-called Tent Map in Table 1 of \cite{Duchesne/Ghoudi/Remillard:2012}.